Orbital Altermagnetism in Two Dimensions

-Remarkably, as shown in Fig.~\ref{fig:MoO}(e), the orbital contribution $\chi^L_{zyy}$ is substantially larger than its spin counterpart $\chi^S_{zyy}$, indicating that the current-induced magnetization is dominated by orbital magnetization.
-A pronounced peak in $\chi^L_{zyy}$ occurs at $\mu = 0.133$ eV, originating from prominent orbital magnetic moments near the nearly degenerate band crossing points ($W_1$ and $W_2$) along the $X$-$\Gamma$ and $Y$-$\Gamma$ paths [see the bottom panel in Fig.~\ref{fig:MoO}(b)] \cite{PhysRevB.111.075145, pnas.2305541120}.
-The $\kk$-space distribution of $\chi^L_{zyy}(\kk)$ clearly shows that significant contributions are concentrated around the nearly degenerated points [Fig.~\ref{fig:MoO}(f) and Fig.S1 in SM~\footnotemark[\value{footnote}]].
+Remarkably, as shown in Fig.~\ref{fig:MoO}(g), the orbital contribution $\chi^L_{zyy}$ is substantially larger than its spin counterpart $\chi^S_{zyy}$, indicating that the current-induced magnetization is dominated by orbital magnetization.
+A pronounced peak in $\chi^L_{zyy}$ occurs at $\mu = 0.133$ eV, originating from prominent orbital magnetic moments near the nearly degenerate band crossing points ($W_1$ and $W_2$) along the $X$-$\Gamma$ and $Y$-$\Gamma$ paths [see Fig.~\ref{fig:MoO}(d)] \cite{PhysRevB.111.075145, pnas.2305541120}.
+The $\kk$-space distribution of $\chi^L_{zyy}(\kk)$ clearly shows that significant contributions are concentrated around the nearly degenerated points [Fig.~\ref{fig:MoO}(h) and Fig.~S4 and S5 in SM~\footnotemark[\value{footnote}]].
 Since these points can be tuned close to the Fermi level via electric gating or tensile strain~\cite{PhysRevB.107.214419}, we anticipate that a large nonlinear Edelstein response could be experimentally accessed through gating or strain, serving as a clear signature of orbital altermagnetism in monolayer MoO.